 Phone cameras have come a long way over the years, and you may find yourself wanting to use your iPhone's camera as an additional camera source in your Ecamm Live broadcasts.

-Here are four easy ways to do this, each with their own advantages (and disadvantages.)
+Here are three easy ways to do this, each with their own advantages (and disadvantages.)
 Wireless camera solutions typically require a dedicated 5 Ghz Wifi network for a smooth high-quality video stream.
 However they are easier to set up than a wired solution, and can also offer audio if needed.

 Wireless Using NDICam

-This is perhaps the simplest way to use your iPhone or iPad as a camera source.
+Beside Continuity Camera, this is perhaps the simplest way to use your iPhone or iPad as a camera source.
 NDICam is an iOS app available on the iOS App Store ($9.99 USD).
 This app instantly turns your iOS device into a wireless camera and microphone.
 As long as it's on the same wireless network, Ecamm Live will detect it and add it to your camera switcher.

 Wireless Using NDI®|HX Camera